kreatosuserland/.github/README.md

 # Kreato's Userland
-The next stage in Kreato Linux.
+This organization has software that will eventually be offered as default on a lot of userland components of Kreato Linux.

-This organization has the software that will eventually replace a lot of userland components on Kreato Linux.
+The projects on this organization are made to be used within Kreato Linux, but are written in a universal way, so there is nothing stopping anyone else from using projects on this organization.

 # Why seperate organization?
 Kreato Linux already has a lot of repositories, and i feel like this project is seperate enough to be on a seperate repository.